plenteum/wallet-service-ha/README.md

 ### Event - *status*

 This event is fired every polling cycle.
-It returns the equivalent of the walletd *getStatus* API call.
+It returns the equivalent of the wallet-service *getStatus* API call.

 ```javascript
 wallet.on('status', (status) => {